Husk (comics)

-Husk (Paige Guthrie) is a character appearing in American comic books published by Marvel Comics.
-Guthrie is a superhero associated with the X-Men.
+Husk (Paige Guthrie) is a superhero appearing in American comic books published by Marvel Comics.
+First appearing in Rom Annual #3 (Nov.
+1984) as the younger sister of X-Men member Cannonball, she was created by Bill Mantlo and William Johnson.

-A mutant, Husk has the ability to remove one layer of skin—or "husk"—revealing an epidermis of a different composition beneath.
+Paige was later re-established by Fabian Nicieza and Tony Daniel as a mutant hero known as Husk, with the ability to remove one layer of skin—or "husk"—revealing an epidermis of a different composition beneath.
 She often changes into metal or stone form, but can shift into a variety of substances.

-Husk is from a Kentucky coal mining family and is the younger sister of the X-Men's Cannonball.
-Unlike her brother, Husk is self-conscious of being seen as a "hick" (Jubilee often called her "hayseed").
-As a member of the X-Men's 1990s-era junior team Generation X, she established herself as an overachiever.
-She later joined the X-Men.
+Husk is from a Kentucky coal mining family and, unlike her brother, she is self-conscious of being seen as a "hick".
+She was initially a member of the X-Men's 1990s-era junior team Generation X, and later joined the X-Men.

 Publication history

 Husk first made appearances as a background character as one of Cannonball's many siblings in Rom Annual #3 (1984) by Bill Mantlo and William Johnson and The New Mutants #42 (1986) by Chris Claremont and Jackson Guice.
-She was revealed as a mutant and her personality was developed by Fabian Nicieza and Tony Daniel in X-Force #32 (1994) as part of that title's Child's Play crossover with New Warriors, which segued into her participation in the Generation Next arc of the Phalanx Covenant, running through X-Men #36-37 (1994) and The Uncanny X-Men #317 (1994).
+She was revealed as a mutant and her personality was developed by Fabian Nicieza and Tony Daniel in X-Force #32 (1994) as part of that title's Child's Play crossover with New Warriors, which segued into her participation in the Generation Next arc of the Phalanx Covenant, running through X-Men #36-37 (1994) and Uncanny X-Men #317 (1994).

 Husk would then become a permanent member of Generation X (1994–2001), originally created by Scott Lobdell and Chris Bachalo.
 This run defined and expanded her personality and mutant abilities.
-After Generation X disbanded, Husk served as a member of the X-Men in The Uncanny X-Men #414-443 (2002–2004), thereafter appearing sporadically as a reserve member and background character in various X-titles, highlighted by a mission during the Necrosha event in X-Men: Legacy #231-233 (2010).
+After Generation X disbanded, Husk served as a member of the X-Men in Uncanny X-Men #414-443 (2002–2004), thereafter appearing sporadically as a reserve member and background character in various X-titles, highlighted by a mission during the Necrosha event in X-Men: Legacy #231-233 (2010).

 During the X-Men's Schism, Husk joined Cannonball and threw in with Wolverine's side in X-Men: Regenesis #1, becoming a faculty member at the Jean Grey School in Westchester.
 Husk appears regularly as a supporting character in Wolverine and the X-Men (2012) from issue #2 onward.

+Husk appears in many X-Men titles during the Krakoan Age, notably in Astonishing X-Men Infinity Comics #1-6; 13–42.